Drytown, California: History

 Drytown is the oldest community in Amador County, and the first in which gold was discovered.
 It took its name from Dry Creek, which runs dry during the summer.
 However, it was certainly not "dry", as stories tell of there being up to 26 saloons, of which just one remains, The Drytown Club.

 The gold started to peter out by 1857 and when a fire destroyed most of the town that year, most of its inhabitants packed up and moved to more successful mines elsewhere in the county.
 The town was only saved by the construction of State Route 49, which went through it, in 1920.
 See the Drytown, CA website for additional history and current information.

 A U.S. Post Office opened at Drytown in 1852.
 In the 1960s the post office was located within the Drytown General Store operated by the Bruns family.
 A visit in January 2010 revealed that the general store building is now occupied by an antique shop, the Drytown Post Office is housed in an adjacent, newer building which is also an antique shop, and the Drytown general store is now in a second separate, newer building nearby.

 At the time of the January 2010 visit there was a sign on the door of the post office building stating that the post office was closed in April, 2009, and efforts were being made to reopen it.

-From 1959 to about 1994 — before the Mother Lode tourist boom — a summer theater company called the "Claypipers" staged comedic melodramas interspersed with "olio" (song and dance) acts to mostly standing room only audiences.
-Musical accompaniment for both was provided by the incomparable Dottie Rodgers on the piano at stage left.
-The name Claypipers was taken from the clay pipes used by miners in the deep tunnels of hard rock gold mines — not only for smoking, but also (it is rumored) to sneak nuggets out of the mines at the end of their shifts.
-After a wildly successful summer in adjacent Amador City, the Claypipers bought the century-old building across Highway 49 from the Drytown General Store and remodeled it into a theater with table seating, a bar, stage, wings and sophisticated (for the time) stage lighting system.
+From 1959 to about 1994 — before the Mother Lode boom — a summer theater company called the "Claypipers" staged comedic melodramas interspersed with "olio" (song and dance) acts.
+Musical accompaniment for both was provided by Dottie Rodgers on the piano.
+The name Claypipers was taken from the clay pipes used by miners in the deep tunnels of hard rock gold mines.
+After a successful summer in adjacent Amador City, the Claypipers bought the century-old building across Highway 49 from the Drytown General Store and remodeled it into a theater with table seating, a bar, stage, wings and a sophisticated stage lighting system.
 The basement was converted to dressing rooms and green room, and a stairway added from there to the stage wings.
 The majority of the cast, crew and spectators traveled from communities around San Francisco Bay to this Mother Lode area on show days to be a part of this phenomenon.
-The large "Piper's Playhouse" marquee was a familiar sight to anyone traveling this part of Highway 49 during the Claypipers' tenure—now, like the sound of the boisterous crowds cheering the heroes and booing the villains, only a memory.
+The large "Piper's Playhouse" marquee was a familiar sight to anyone traveling this part of Highway 49 during the Claypipers' tenure.